eortiz14/Project_2---Disaster-Response/README.md

 * The models folder contains train_classifier.py, which builds and trains the model that will categorize messages
 * The app folder contains run.py which is used to deploy the flask app

+For deploy the flask app running make sure to be in the app directory use cd app in the terminal.
+Open a new terminal window and type in the command line: 'python run.py', then open another Terminal Window and type env|grep WORK, the result of this command put on a new web browser window, type in the following: https://SPACEID-3001.SPACEDOMAIN.

+## 4. Licensing, Authors, Acknowledgements

+Must give credit to Udacity and Figure Eight for disaster data